lyteword/chspurgeon-tod/volume-3/psalm-54.md

 **Verses 4-5.** He is assured of help to himself and to his friends, and of vengeance to his enemies.
 Whence learn,

-1\.Fervent prayer hath readily a swift answer, and sometimes wonderfully swift, even before a man have ended speech, as here David findeth in experience. *Behold,* saith he, *God is my helper.*
+1\.
+Fervent prayer hath readily a swift answer, and sometimes wonderfully swift, even before a man have ended speech, as here David findeth in experience. *Behold,* saith he, *God is my helper.*

-2\.The sight of faith is very clear and piercing through all clouds when God holds forth the light of his Spirit unto it, it can demonstrate God present in an instant; ready to help in greatest straits: *Behold, God is my helper.*
+2\.
+The sight of faith is very clear and piercing through all clouds when God holds forth the light of his Spirit unto it, it can demonstrate God present in an instant; ready to help in greatest straits: *Behold, God is my helper.*

-3\.There is more joy in God's felt presence than grief in felt trouble; for, *Behold, God is mine helper,* was more comfortable to David than his friends' unkindness, and strangers' malice was grievous. *David Dickson.*
+3\.
+There is more joy in God's felt presence than grief in felt trouble; for, *Behold, God is mine helper,* was more comfortable to David than his friends' unkindness, and strangers' malice was grievous. *David Dickson.*

 **Verse 5.** *Cut them off.* He desires that God would destroy them with a *death dealing blow,* which is the force the word tmu contains; its primitive sense is *to be silent, to keep silence,* whence it is transferred to a stroke penetrating deeply and striking fatally, such as is called a *silent* blow, opposed to a *sounding* one, which is wont to rebound and not pierce deeply. *Hermann Venema.*

 **Verse 6.** *I will freely sacrifice unto thee.* He would *sacrifice freely:* by which he does not allude to the circumstance, that sacrifices of thanksgiving were at the option of worshippers, but to the alacrity and cheerfulness with which he would pay his vow when he had escaped his present dangers. *John Calvin.*

-**Verse 7.** *Mine eye hath seen his desire upon mine enemies.* Or, *mine eye hath looked upon mine enemies;* that is, he was able to meet them without terror. *Samuel Davidson, D.D.,* 1852.
+**Verse 7.** *Mine eye hath seen his desire upon mine enemies.* Or, *mine eye hath looked upon mine enemies;* that is, he was able to meet them without terror. *Samuel Davidson, D. D.,* 1852.

 **Verse 7.** The reader will note that the words *his desire* are supplied by our translators, and are not in the original text. *C. H. S.*